mail

 .to(log())

-Send destination (SMTP): Call with no arguments or client options to send email.
+Send destination (SMTP): Call with no arguments or client options (no folder) to send email.
 The exchange body must be a MailSendPayload.

 craft()